-- Vehicle must be stopped. - Vehicle must be on a 7% grade or greater hill. - Gear selection matches vehicle uphill direction (i.e., vehicle facing uphill is in forward gear; vehicle backing uphill is in REVERSE gear).
+- Vehicle must be stopped. - Vehicle must be on a 7% (approximate) grade or greater hill. - Gear selection matches vehicle uphill direction (i.e., vehicle facing uphill is in forward gear; vehicle backing uphill is in REVERSE gear).

-There may be situations on minor hills (i.e., less than 8%), with a loaded vehicle, or while pulling a trailer, when the system will not activate and slight rolling may occur.
+There may be situations on minor hills with a loaded vehicle, or while pulling a trailer, when the system will not activate and slight rolling may occur.
 This could cause a collision with another vehicle or object.

 Always remember the driver is responsible for braking the vehicle.